Types of Leases

 - A single rent is set for a definite period of time.

-- The landlord pays for all operating costs for the building.
+- The landlord pays all operating costs for the building.

-- In some cases, the tenant pays for its electricity, heat, and air conditioning.
+- In some cases, the tenant pays for their own utilities.

-- The rent is increased at a set amount on an annual basis during the life of the agreement.
+- The rent increases at a set amount each year during the life of the agreement.

-- The increase is to cover the landlord's expected increases in expenses.
+- The increase is meant to cover the landlord's expected increases in expenses.

-- The rent is tied to rises in the cost of living.
+- The rent rises based on the cost of living.

 - The rent goes up with general inflation.

-- The tenant pays a base monthly rent plus some of the expenses.
+- The tenant pays a base monthly rent plus the taxes, insurance, or maintenance costs.

-- The rent increases at the time that the landlord incurs an increase in costs.
+- The rent goes up when the landlord incurs an increase in costs.

 - If leasing only a portion of the building, the tenant will pay a proportionate share of the taxes.

-- The tenant pays the base rental amount, real estate taxes, and insurance premiums.
+- The tenant pays the base rental amount plus any two of the taxes, insurance, or operating costs.

-- The insurance and real estate taxes are allocated among the tenants based on the proportion of space occupied.
+- The insurance and real estate taxes are proportional to the occupied space.

-- The tenant pays the base rental amount plus the landlord's operating costs.
+- The tenant pays the base rental amount plus taxes, insurance, and operating costs.

-If you need more information, visiting our Small Business section.
+If you need more information, visit our Small Business section.

 Let an Attorney Help You With Your Business Lease Concerns

 Real estate leases are important for any business, startup or established.
 You need an attorney who can explain what you're signing and how it will help your business.
 Contact an experienced business law attorney in your area to negotiate your lease and help start you off on the right foot.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help